TrustAGI-Lab/graph_datasets/README.md

 **Full Dataset:**

-By setting {CE, SE, P} as positive label, {NE, N} as negative label, and remove the data with {E, EE, IS} we can obtain four graph datasets PTC_pn.zip.
+By setting {CE, SE, P} as positive label, {NE, N} as negative label, and remove the data with {E, EE, IS} we can obtain four graph datasets **PTC_pn.zip**.

 **Sub-dataset:**

 The data can be formulated as a multi-task problem.
 We can randomly split 417 compounds into four equal non-overlapping subsets.
 For each subset, we only consider one type of carcinogenicity test as its learning task.
-The multi-task graph dataset can be downloaded here (PTC_mtl.zip).
+The multi-task graph dataset can be downloaded here (**PTC_mtl.zip**).

 **Citation:**